Mature Myrica cerifera (Southern Wax Myrtle) in a 7-gallon.

 • Inventory on the way

-Contact us to learn about delivery and install options before purchase.
+Contact us to learn about local delivery and install options before purchase.

-Southern wax myrtle blooms in early to late spring, depending on climate, and produces small, inconspciuous yellow-green flowers, which eventually turn to the blue-gray berries that give wax myrtle its other common name of waxberry.
+Southern wax myrtle blooms in early to late spring, depending on climate, and produces small, inconspicuous yellow-green flowers, which eventually turn to the blue-gray berries that give Myrica cerifera its other common name of waxberry.
 Waxberries are an excellent food source for a variety of birds, with their waxy coating protecting them from water and heat damage.
 Southern wax myrtle also has a larger growth habit than dwarf wax myrtle, which allows for a variety of birds to nest and perch among its branches.
+With a variety of ecological appeal and a lot of versatility in the landscape, waxy myrtle is an excellent addition to almost any landscape.

 Notes: Myrica cerifera is dioecious, meaning that there are male and female plants; males and females must be planted together to produce the best fruiting results.